Calderdale history timeline 1850 - 1900AD

 In

-and northward expansion which eventually engulfed the nearby settlements
+and northward expansion.
+This eventually engulfed the nearby settlements

 of King Cross, Mount Pellon and Haley Hill.
 Much of this later development

-was due to the dispersal of textile mills over the higher ground to
+was due to textile mills being built over the higher ground to

-the west, rather than their continued concentration in the Hebble
+the west.
+This was rather than their continued concentration in the Hebble

 Valley, following the provision of mains water and drainage.